andieleee/CPE487/Lab1/README.md

 	END PROCESS;
 ```

 In hexcount.vhd, we added additional signals to enable us to manipulate the display location of the counter, 'spot' is a larger signal to help manipulate the speed at which the display will change.
 Using code inspired from counter.vhd, we created a counter for the display location and used a much larger value to reduce the speed at which the counter will change positions.
+The counter counts up to 28, though the 'dig' signal will only read changes from the final 3 bits, thus having a reduced speed to make changes to the position noticable.

 ```
 	SIGNAL S : STD_LOGIC_VECTOR (3 DOWNTO 0);